sergiandreplace/sergiandreplace.com/content/post/20180219-flutter-animations-the basics.md

 We mentioned the class `TickerProvider` before.
 Obviously, this class provides `Ticker` objects, but, what is a `Ticker`?
 Is just a class wich is able to send a signal, like if it is saying "Now!, Now!, Now!, ...".
 Default implementations are used to mark the frames of an animation and to help us to reach a specific number of FPS (Frames Per Second).

 The easiest way to get a `TickerProvider` is to add a Mixin to our class.
-We have to basic implementations: `SingleTickerProviderStateMixin` and `TickerProviderStateMixin`.
+We have two basic implementations: `SingleTickerProviderStateMixin` and `TickerProviderStateMixin`.
 The first one provides only one Ticker and the second one provides several ones.
-So, first one is more efficient if you have a single `AnimationController`
+So, first one is more efficient if you have a single `AnimationController`.

 If you are not sure what a mixin is, check the [Dart documentation about mixins](https://www.dartlang.org/articles/language/mixins).